Wolfgang Köster (Koester)

 - Studying bacterial virulence factors involved in host-pathogen interactions

-- Alternatives to antibiotics - development and improvement of poultry vaccines
+- Innate immune stimulators as alternatives to antibiotics and adjuvants for poultry vaccines

-- Prevention of colonization of poultry with C. jejuni by vaccination
+- Prevention of colonization of poultry with Campylobacter jejuni by vaccination